-- 1. Do one of the following: - 2.
-Click "Add Fingerprint", enter your password, then follow the on-screen instructions.
+- On your Mac using macOS 12 or earlier: Choose Apple menu > System Preferences, then click Touch ID . - 2.
+Click "Add Fingerprint", enter your password, then follow the onscreen instructions.

 If your Mac or Magic Keyboard has Touch ID, the sensor is located at the top right of your keyboard.
 You can add up to three fingerprints to your user account (and you can save up to five fingerprints total on your Mac).